Available: Requestable

 Akhil Reed Amar

-Raised in California, Amar was an undergraduate in Yale College before receiving his legal education at Yale Law School.
-He clerked for Judge (later Justice) Stephen Breyer then became a professor at Yale Law School at the age of 26.
-He is one of the legal scholars most frequently cited by the U.S. Supreme Court.
+Born in Michigan and raised in California, Amar was an undergraduate at Yale College before receiving his legal education at Yale Law School.
+He clerked for Judge (later Justice) Stephen Breyer in 1984-1985 and then became an assistant professor at Yale Law School.

-Amar has been active in the American Bar Association and the Federalist Society, with his work receiving awards from both organizations.
-In 2008, a ''Legal Affairs'' poll placed him among the top 20 contemporary American legal thinkers.
-According to a 2021 study by Fred R. Shapiro, Amar is the 18th most-cited legal scholar of all-time.
+Amar is an affiliate of the American Bar Association and the Federalist Society, with his work receiving awards from both organizations.
+His work has been cited in more than fifty U.S. Supreme Court cases by justices nominated by presidents of both parties.
+According to a 2021 study of lifetime scholarly citations by Fred R. Shapiro, Amar is the second most-cited American legal scholar still under age 70.
 Provided by Wikipedia

 Showing 1 - 2 results of 2 for search 'Amar, Akhil Reed' Narrow Search